Skip to main content

 These may include:

-If you feel any of these side effects, take paracetamol and rest.
+If you have any of these side effects, take paracetamol and rest.
 Paracetamol is safe to take during pregnancy.
 It will help you and your baby avoid a fever.

 Do not take ibuprofen unless advised by your obstetrician.